Prag8855/aab/content/guides/permanent-residence.md

 ---
 Title: How to apply for German permanent residence
 Short_title: How to apply for permanent residence
-Description: The process and the requirements to get the German Niederlassungserlaubnis or permanent residence.
+Description: The process and the requirements to get a Niederlassungserlaubnis and become a permanent resident.
 Date_created: 2024-07-01
 ---

-The **permanent residence** allows you to live in Germany.
-It's better than a residence permit, but not as good as German citizenship.
+If you live in Germany for a few years, you can become a permanent resident.
+Permanent residence is better than a [residence permit](/glossary/Aufenthaltstitel), but not as good as German citizenship.

 As a permanent resident, you can...

 - Live in Germany
+- Work, study and freelance
 - Bring your family to Germany
 - Visit other [Schengen countries](/glossary/Schengen%20area) without a visa

 This guide explains how to apply for permanent residence in Berlin.
-In other German cities, the application process can be different.
+It can be different in other German cities.

 {% include "_blocks/tableOfContents.html" %}

-## Why get permanent residence
+## Why you should get permanent residence

-Pros:
+Permanent residence is better than a residence permit for a few reasons:

-- No more Ausländerbehörde visits
+- **No more Ausländerbehörde visits**
+    Your permanent residence does not expire.
+You don't have to renew it like a [residence permit](/glossary/Aufenthaltstitel).
+This means that you don't need to deal with the *Ausländerbehörde* anymore.
+- **You can do what you want**
+    You can change jobs, start a business or study in Germany.
+You don't need permission from the *Ausländerbehörde*.
+- **Residence is not tied to employment**
+    Your right to live in Germany is not tied to your income or occupation.
+You don't need to prove your income.
+If you [lose your job](/guides/losing-your-job), you can stay in Germany.
-- Residence status not tied to employment, can get Bürgergeld
+- You can get Bürgergeld
 - Faster than citizenship

-Cons:
+- **No Wehrpflicht**
+    Citizens can be drafted in the military, but not permanent residents.

+Permanent residence is not as good as citizenship for a few reasons:

-- Still can't vote?
+- **You can't vote**
+    Permanent residents can't vote like citizens.
+- **Deportation is still possible**
+    Permanent residence can still be deported if they commit serious crimes.

 ## Permanent residence requirements

-To become a permanent residence, you must...
+To become a permanent resident, you must...

+- [ ] **Live in Germany for a long time**
+    21 to ??? months, depending on your history.
 - [ ] **Support yourself**
     ...
 - [ ] **Speak German**
-    ...
+    You don't need a language certificate.[^3]
 - [ ] **Have savings for retirement**
     ...
     - [ ] **A public pension**